-Times are tough for Nokia, but the Finnish phone supremo is trying to look ahead rather than cast worried glances over their shoulder.
+Times are tough for Nokia but the Finnish phone supremo is trying to look ahead rather than cast worried glances over their shoulder.
 It’s already previewed an impressive online app store and now there’s continued buzz that Nokia will launch a netbook or similar device with inbuilt 3G.

-In a recent interview with the Finnish national broadcaster YLE, as reported by the Reuters news agency, Nokia CEO Olli-Pekka Kallasvuo was asked if the company was planning to extend its consumer scope beyond mobile phones to netbooks. âWill Nokia make mini mobile PCs some day?â quizzed the reporter. âNever say neverâ replied Kallasvuo replied.
+In a recent interview with the Finnish national broadcaster YLE as reported by the Reuters news agency Nokia CEO Olli-Pekka Kallasvuo was asked if the company was planning to extend its consumer scope beyond mobile phones to netbooks. âWill Nokia make mini mobile PCs some day?â quizzed the reporter. âNever say neverâ replied Kallasvuo replied.

 âOf course we are looking very actively at this opportunity.
 We don’t have to look even for five years from now to see that what we know as a mobile phone and what we know as a PC are in many ways converging.
 Today we have hundreds of millions of people who are having their first Internet experience on the phone.
 This is a good indicationâ.

-While the netbook market is already packed with players, Nokia would be seeking to capitalise on its strengths as a mobile phone company.
-That would include building 3G HSDPA modems directly into each netbook, as well as using its extensive carrier and retail partnerships to give Nokia-branded netbooks far greater exposure and availability than any existing PC vendor’s netbook enjoys.
+While the netbook market is already packed with players Nokia would be seeking to capitalise on its strengths as a mobile phone company.
+That would include building 3G HSDPA modems directly into each netbook as well as using its extensive carrier and retail partnerships to give Nokia-branded netbooks far greater exposure and availability than any existing PC vendor’s netbook enjoys.

-The device would also promote Nokia’s Ovi online service to an entirely new set of customers, while Bluetooth and preloaded Nokia Suite software could help owners of Nokia phones synchronise their mobile against the netbook and make better use of the phone itself.
+The device would also promote Nokia’s Ovi online service to an entirely new set of customers while Bluetooth and preloaded Nokia Suite software could help owners of Nokia phones synchronise their mobile against the netbook and make better use of the phone itself.

-Of course, Nokia doesn’t have to be building a look-alike netbook.
-The company has already created an appealing series of MID-type devices in the Internet Tablet family, most recently the N810 with its slide-out QWERTY keyboard and Wi-Fi access.
+Of course Nokia doesn’t have to be building a look-alike netbook.
+The company has already created an appealing series of MID-type devices in the Internet Tablet family most recently the N810 with its slide-out QWERTY keyboard and Wi-Fi access.
 Something like this only larger might also be on the drawing board.

 All this begs the question of which OS platform would Nokia choose?
-The N810 runs on a Linux variant known as Maemo, which includes a Nokia-developed Gnome application framework dubbed Hildon.
+The N810 runs on a Linux variant known as Maemo which includes a Nokia-developed Gnome application framework dubbed Hildon.

 Hildon in turn has been adopted by Ubuntu for their Intel-endorsed Mobile Internet Device Edition while the Intel-founded Moblin project is built around the Gnome Mobile platform.
-This already gives Nokia some entré into the world of Linux and Atom-powered devices.
+This already gives Nokia some entre into the world of Linux and Atom-powered devices.

 and ‘Flash mode’ (below) home screens

 And Symbian is the dark horse in this race.
-In 2008 Nokia assumed complete control of Symbian, buying out former partners including Sony Ericsson and Samsung for a total of US$410 million, and announced that the OS would become open source in the first half of this year, under the guidance of the Symbian Foundation.
+In 2008 Nokia assumed complete control of Symbian buying out former partners including Sony Ericsson and Samsung for a total of US$410 million and announced that the OS would become open source in the first half of this year under the guidance of the Symbian Foundation.

 No-one is kidding themselves that in its current form Symbian would make for a good netbook OS.
-But Nokia may be hoping that what’s worked for Linux, Firefox and Android could work for them, too.
+But Nokia may be hoping that what’s worked for Linux Firefox and Android could work for them too.